Mon Abri

 There is every reason to believe that the article above, which follows on the heels of multiple articles in the Musical Courier involving Katherine Evans von Klenner and Pauline Viardot-Garca appears courtesy of von Klenner having visited Garcia.

 The photo accompanying the article?
 It is my own and contains a signed letter from the master himself written on his centenary—May 17th, 1905—at Mon Abri.
 That’s right.
-Manuel Garcia was busy writing thank you letters on his 100th birthday—or at least in preparation of the same.
+Manuel Garcia was busy writing thank you letters on his 100th birthday—or at least in preparation for the same.

 Is that classy or what?